20 Top Tourist Attractions in Brazil

 Balanced on a massive 60-foot pillar, the gallery is formed by a pair of joined arcs that resemble the shape of the human eye, hence its popular name, Museu do Olho – Eye Museum.
 Access to this raised structure is by a series of curved ramps.
 Inside the eye, the 2,000-square-foot gallery focuses on architecture, design, and the visual arts, and displays many of Niemeyer's works.

-Niemeyer added a later rectangular gallery on the grounds to display changing exhibitions of works by contemporary Brazilian artists.
+Niemeyer later added a rectangular gallery on the grounds to display changing exhibitions of works by contemporary Brazilian artists.
 In addition to visiting during its daytime open hours, try to see the Museu Oscar Niemeyer after dark, when it is spectacularly lighted.

 Address: Rua Marechal Hermes 999, Curitiba